mtwynn/SmartRES/README.md

 Todo:
 - Create a working executable for Python script
-- When user deletes a property, all associated images must go with it
 - Delete images needs more verification cases (1, 1,2,3, 1-5)
 - Regex verifications for signup and add property
-- Compress images before upload to reduce bandwidth impact
 - Remember me button using UserDefaults
 - Restyle Delete images button
 - GPS pinpointing for add property